 An excellent source for further information is folkehogskole.no Note the simplified spelling in the web site name.
 This web site comes up in Norwegian.
 By clicking on the English flag, most of it converts to English.
 From this web site, one can obtain extensive general information, and then focus on particular schools.
 There are many sources for scholarship assistance, however planning for attendance at a Folkehøgskole should start well in advance.
 The application date for the SNCS scholarship is March 1st.

-Click here for your application form:
+See below for application form: